1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |

 81.3 A sensible man is wiser than he knows, While a fool knows more than is wise.

-81.4 Therefore a sensible man does not devise resources: The greater his use to others The greater their use to him, The more he yields to others The more they yield to him.
+81.4 Therefore a sensible man does not devise resources: The greater his use to others The greater their use to him, The more he yields to others The more they

 81.5 The way of life cleaves without cutting: Which, without need to say, Should be man's way.